Element Types

 Frame Elements

-To support a frame or an iframe, use a separate type of element with the following properties:
+To load a frame or an iframe, use a frame element with the following properties:

 Here's an example of a frame element: